ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * The RS is a member of two OSCORE groups G1 and G2.
 In particular, the same format of public authentication credentials is used in both OSCORE groups.

-  A Client C with public authentication credential AUTH_CRED_C of such format, also member of the two OSCORE group G1 and G2, can conveniently use AUTH_CRED_C as its public authentication credential in both those groups.
+  A client C with public authentication credential AUTH_CRED_C of such format, also member of the two OSCORE group G1 and G2, can conveniently use AUTH_CRED_C as its public authentication credential in both those groups.
 Therefore, C can request two Access Tokens T1 and T2 from the AS, such that:

   - T1 targets RS and reflects the membership of C in G1, as per its claims "context_id" and "salt_input";